The Petit Lenormand deck is available now. Limited stock

 A male body demands a deep pause and sometimes a true convalescence.

-In terms of health, the Coffin associated with the Man highlights fatigue, illness, or a delicate passage of a man.
+In terms of health, the Coffin associated with the Man highlights fatigue, illness, or a delicate passage for a man.
 This can be a need for complete rest after a period of overwork, a work stoppage due to exhaustion, or a phase of convalescence where energy is at its lowest.
 Sometimes, the card signals the end of a treatment, a habit, or a behavior harmful to the male body.
 This combination invites respecting the signals of slowing down, rather than forcing it at the risk of worsening the situation.

 Objects